 - 8. Please explain how the Inclusive Framework puts the formally declared participation on equal footing and equal influence on the configuration into practice during the negotiations. - 9.
-Please clarify the views of your Organization about the development of a UN Tax Convention and about the creation of a Global Tax Body under the auspices of the UN as an inclusive forum.
+Please clarify the views of the member of the G-20 about the development of a UN Tax Convention and about the creation of a Global Tax Body under the auspices of the UN as an inclusive forum.

-This communication and any response received from your Organization will be made public via the communications reporting website within 60 days.
+This communication and any response received from the G-20 and its member States will be made public via the communications reporting website within 60 days.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.